What is Water & Sewer Backup Coverage?

+Owning a home or condo is a significant investment and protecting it should be a top priority.
+While most home or condo insurance policies provide essential coverage for various perils, there is a potential threat that often gets overlooked – water & sewer backups.
 While no one wants to think about sewage backing up from your toilets or from the pipes of your sinks, tubs, or basement, it’s a reality some have faced.
-Unfortunately, this situation is one not automatically covered by most standard homeowner insurance policies – it’s also not covered under a flood insurance policy.
+Unfortunately, this situation is one not automatically covered by most standard homeowner or condo insurance policies – it’s also not covered under a flood insurance policy.
 This can end in costly damages and clean up that come completely out of pocket for the homeowner.
-This is why it’s important to carry Water & Sewer Backup Coverage on your homeowner or rental policy.
+However, this coverage can be added to most home, condo, or even renter insurance policies.

 What would this cover for me?